IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Women's Health Strategy
 -   Women's Equality Strategy
 -   Convention on the Elimination of All Forms of Discrimination against Women
 -   Jurisprudence and guidance explicitly recognising women's rights.
-See also on page
+See also Lack of jurisprudence and guidance on page 27
 -   UN Women;

 ##### Poorer visibility of men's rights issues: